Department of Pharmacology and Pharmacy

 Cardiovascular and respiratory research:

-- Examination of the signalling pathways involved in the regulation of vascular tone under physiological and pathological situations, including characterisation of hormonal influence and elucidation of potential therapeutic compounds.
+- Examination of the signalling pathways involved in the regulation of vascular tone under physiological and pathological situations.

 - Mechanistic study of the vascular actions of clinically used drugs and natural products.